Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

   import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

 <p class="firstLetter">Everyone has different strengths and weaknesses.
 The trick is knowing how to identify them.
-Additionally, there are many dimensions by which we can slice and dice the things we are good at and bad at, so choosing where to start is also difficult.</p>
+Additionally, there are almost infinite dimensions by which we can slice and dice the things we are good at and bad at, so choosing where to start is also difficult.</p>

 ## Understanding Your Energizers and Drainers

 Many enneagram authors talk about energizers and drainers.
 Have you ever noticed how certain activities energize you while others drain you?
-This can clue us into identifying our strengths and weaknesses.
-What energizes one person may drain another.
-Some people love public speaking, while others dread it.
+This can clue you into identifying your strengths and weaknesses.
+Keep in mind that what energizes one person may drain another.
+So, while some people love public speaking, others dread it.
 Some people thrive in social situations, while others fear turning into a pumpkin and are closely monitoring the clock.

 Let's look at common energizers and drainers for each Enneagram type and think about how to leverage our strengths and mitigate our weaknesses.